data-engineering-best-practices

 • Data Partitioning: Partition data based on key attributes such as time or geography to improve query performance and reduce unnecessary scans.

-• Data Lake Integration: Integrate data lakes with data warehouses to store unstructured data alongside structured datasets for a unified view.
+• Data Lake Integration: Integrate data lakes with data warehouses, or consider data warehouse to data lake migration, to store unstructured data alongside structured datasets for a unified view.

 10. Implement Monitoring and Alerting